jengel3/InstaBetter/README.md

 * Alerts for liking media with a double tap
 * Show the full time for feed items by clicking on the timestamp button
 * Add setting to enable or disable auto-playing video sound
+* Hold down on direct message images and videos for sharing and save options

 ### Release 1.1.0
 * [FEATURE] Add zooming to feed images